marcomole00/sweng2-rp-mole/considerations.md

 This leads to an inherently limitation of the kubernetes language: when setting up a K8s Deployment the architectural requirements of the software must be known to the person writing the deployment file.
-There is no mechanism in the Kubernetes configuration language that it's able to infer and enforce on the writer these requirements.
+There is no mechanism in the Kubernetes configuration language that it's able to infer and enforce  these requirements on the writer.
 For example, container X has to have at least/at most N replicas.

 #### PodSpec